 Animal owners must keep their animals on their property or under restraint by a competent person at all times.
 Hunting dogs are excluded from these regulations as long as the dogs are hunting legally and not trespassing.

-The City of Winston-Salem and the incorporated towns within Forsyth County have enacted local leash laws that are enforced by the Department of Animal Control.
+The City of Winston-Salem and the incorporated towns within Forsyth County have enacted local leash laws that are enforced by the Department of Animal Services.
 These laws require that dogs must be leashed when visiting any public park.

 Animal owners must not allow their animals to bite a human being.
 "Bite" includes oral contact that scratches or breaks the skin.
 Animals that bite may be impounded and preventive measures may be required of their owners (see below).
 Because un-neutered animals are most likely to bite, owners are encouraged to have their animals spayed or neutered.
 Spaying or neutering not only helps reduce the number of animal bites but also helps to reduce the number of unwanted animals that are brought to the animal shelter each year.

-The animal control department can require fence installation and repair and other confinement measures when these are deemed necessary in order to prevent animal bites.
+The Animal Services department can require fence installation and repair and other confinement measures when these are deemed necessary in order to prevent animal bites.
 The department can impose these "preventive measures" after considering factors such as the animal's behavior, temperament and size, whether there are children in the area under the age of thirteen (13), and the safety of residents in the immediate area.
 The department also has the authority to require an animal's owner to obtain liability insurance for the benefit of any person who may be injured by the animal.
-Animal control can terminate ownership rights in severe cases, and owners do not have any recourse to a hearing or appeal.
+Animal Services can terminate ownership rights in severe cases, and owners do not have any recourse to a hearing or appeal.
 (The preventive measures program replaced the dangerous dog program formerly managed by the health department.)

 Proper Shelter Defined